-OMAHA (DTN) -- Effects from a large winter storm system in the central United States, and continued variable rainfall across Brazil, are the key weather items for the commodity trade's attention Monday.
+OMAHA (DTN) -- The impact of early week storms in the Midwest and increased corn crop estimates in Brazil are the key weather items for the commodity trade's attention Tuesday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 © (c) Copyright 2020 DTN, LLC.
 All rights reserved.